slhck/ffmpeg-quality-metrics/README.md

 docker build -t ffmpeg_quality_metrics .
 ```

-This takes a few minutes and installs the latest `ffmpeg` [as a static build](https://johnvansickle.com/ffmpeg/) with libvmaf 2.x.
+This takes a few minutes and installs the latest `ffmpeg` [as a static build](https://johnvansickle.com/ffmpeg/).

 You can then run the container, which basically calls the Python script.
 To help you with mounting the volumes (since your videos are not stored in the container), you can run a helper script: